- Coastal defence work – to provide renewed coastal defences along the waterfront

 - To coordinate property purchases and redevelopments by Housing Associations to provide a range of affordable housing

 The Colwyn Bay Townscape Heritage Initiative (THI) is heritage led regeneration funded by the Heritage Lottery.
-The project is running from 2012-2017.

 The aim of the programme is to: